-The director may assess a civil penalty against an employer or insurer that intentionally or repeatedly induces workers to fail to report accidental injuries, causes employees to collect accidental injury claims as off-the-job injury claims, persuades workers to accept less than the compensation due or makes it necessary for workers to resort to proceedings against the employer to secure compensation due.
+The director will assess a civil penalty under ORS 656.745(1) against an employer or insurer that intentionally or repeatedly induces workers to fail to report accidental injuries, causes employees to collect accidental injury claims as off-the-job injury claims, persuades workers to accept less than the compensation due or makes it necessary for workers to resort to proceedings against the employer to secure compensation due.

-- (a) A penalty under this section will only be assessed after all litigation on the matter has become final by operation of the law. - (b) For the purpose of this section: - (A) "Intentionally" means the employer or insurer acted with a conscious objective to cause any result described in ORS 656.745(1) or to engage in the conduct described in that section; and - (B) "Repeatedly" means more than once in any twelve month period.
+For the purpose of this section:

+- (a) "Intentionally" means the employer or insurer acted with a conscious objective to engage in the conduct or cause any result described in this section; and - (b) "Repeatedly" means more than once in any 12-month period.